-- (1) Audit Fees included fees billed or expected to be billed for professional services associated with the annual audit of our consolidated financial statements and internal controls over financial reporting and the reviews of our quarterly reports on Form 10-Q. The fees for 2015 also included the forensic investigation and additional audit procedures performed following our discovery that an employee at Denville Scientific, Inc., one of our wholly-owned subsidiaries, appeared to have embezzled money from the Company and manipulated certain records in an attempt to conceal the theft.
-The fees for 2015 also included fees associated with accounting consultations and fees relating to filings of a Registration Statement on Form S-3 and Registration Statement on Form S-8. - (2) Tax Fees included domestic and international tax compliance, tax advice and tax planning. - (3) All Other Fees consist of fees for products and services other than the services reported above, including for an accounting research online software tool.
+- (1) Audit Fees included fees billed or expected to be billed for professional services associated with the annual audit of our consolidated financial statements and internal controls over financial reporting and the reviews of our quarterly reports on Form 10-Q, and fees related to the registration statements on Form S-3 and S-8. - (2) Tax Fees included domestic and international tax compliance, tax advice and tax planning. - (3) All Other Fees consist of fees for products and services other than the services reported above.

-All of the services performed in the year ended December 31, 2016 were pre-approved by the Audit Committee.
+All of the services performed in the year ended December 31, 2018 were pre-approved by the Audit Committee.
 It is the Audit Committee's policy to pre-approve all audit and permitted non-audit services to be provided to us by the independent registered public accounting firm.
 The Audit Committee's authority to pre-approve non-audit services may be delegated to one or more members of the Audit Committee, who shall present all decisions to pre-approve an activity to the full Audit Committee at its first meeting following such decision.
-The Audit Committee has delegated this pre-approval authority to its Chairman (currently George Uveges) for non-audit services with aggregate fees of \$30,000 or less.
+The Audit Committee has delegated this pre-approval authority to its Chairman (currently John Kennedy) for non-audit services with aggregate fees of \$30,000 or less.
 In addition, the Audit Committee has considered whether the provision of the non-audit services above is compatible with maintaining the independent registered public accounting firm's independence.